 Treating CrossFit elbow pain is a 3-step process.
 First, we want to calm the irritated tissues down.
-What can we alter in your training program to allow you to continue exercising at a high level but not to the point where these irritated tissues continue to get flared up.
+What can we alter in your training program to allow you to continue exercising at a high level?
+How do we keep it below the point where these irritated tissues continue to get flared up?
 This may mean decreasing volume slightly or altering movements.

-Second step is to strengthen the irritated tendons so that long term they are able to handle more training volume and more intense exercises.
+The second step is to strengthen the irritated tendons.
+In other words, this ensures long term they are able to handle more training volume and more intense exercises.

-Third step is to strengthen the muscles around the medial elbow.
-Typically as mentioned above we’ll be attacking lat weakness with exercises such as straight arm band pulldowns to isolate the lats.
+The third step is strengthening muscles around the medial elbow.
+Typically, as mentioned, we’ll be attacking lat weakness with exercises such as straight arm band pulldowns.
+These are a great option to isolate the lats.

 Need More Intensive Help?

-If you’re stuck with elbow pain that hasn’t responded to your self-treatments or other medical procedures then we’d love to get you on the road to recovery.
+If you’re stuck with elbow pain that isn’t responding to self-treatments or other medical procedures, were here to get you on the road to recovery.
+Our sports physical therapy team in Charlotte, NC specializes in getting CrossFit athletes back to full speed!
 See our schedule to book an appointment today!